rishichhabra29/A-Domain-Specific-End-to-End-QA-System-Using-Dense-Retrieval-and-Prompt-Aware-Generation/README.md

 ```
 BERTScore (P, R, F1): 0.8125, 0.8134, 0.8129
-ChrF++: 9.72
 ```

-We then report the BERTScore F1 as 81.29 and ChrF++ as 9.72 (sometimes as a percentage).
+We then report the BERTScore F1 as 81.29 (sometimes as a percentage).
 The script might also output intermediate info, like the retrieval encoding progress, etc. These final numbers match the ones given above in the Features and Abstract.

 ### Understanding the Metrics

 - **BERTScore F1 = 81.29:** Indicates a high semantic similarity between generated answers and ground truths.
 This is a strong score, especially for subjective QA.
-- **CHRF++ = 9.72:** This score is relatively low, which is expected.
-CHRF++ is sensitive to exact character/word overlap, and your model is likely paraphrasing or summarizing rather than matching word-for-word.
-This is not a concern if your model is generating fluent and meaningful answers
+-  This score is relatively low, which is expected.

 We deliberately did **not** rely on ROUGE or BLEU in our evaluation, because for QA (especially subjective QA), there may be many valid expressions for the answer.
 Traditional n-gram metrics like BLEU/ROUGE often fail to credit semantically correct answers that use different wording ([BERTScore in AI: Transforming Semantic Text Evaluation and Quality - Galileo AI](https://www.galileo.ai/blog/bert-score-explained-guide#:~:text=For%20example%2C%20models%20like%20BLEU,contextual%20understanding%20of%20the%20source)).
 For example, if the reference answer is "Absolutely, the battery lasts long enough for a full day." and the model says "Yes, the battery can easily run for an entire day of use.", ROUGE/BLEU might be low due to few exact matches, but BERTScore will be high since the meaning is the same.
-Our use of BERTScore ensures we measure what matters – the answer’s correctness – and CHRF++ gives another perspective on literal overlap.
+Our use of BERTScore ensures we measure what matters – the answer’s correctness – and gives another perspective on literal overlap.

 *(For completeness, one could also include metrics like METEOR, BLEURT, or even human evaluation for a comprehensive assessment.
-In this project, we focus on BERTScore and CHRF++ as state-of-the-art automated metrics.)*
+In this project, we focus on BERTScore  as state-of-the-art automated metrics.)*

 ## Results

 On the electronics domain test set of SubjQA, our end-to-end system achieves the following overall results:

 - **BERTScore F1:** **81.29** (precision 81.25, recall 81.34) – indicating a high semantic similarity between generated answers and reference answers.
-- **CHRF++ score:** **9.72** – indicating some overlap at character/word level, though the score is low due to phrasing differences.

-These results suggest that the model-generated answers are usually correct in content (as evidenced by BERTScore) even if not verbatim (hence lower CHRF++).
+These results suggest that the model-generated answers are usually correct in content (as evidenced by BERTScore) even if not verbatim.
 Given the subjective nature of many questions, exact wording match is often impossible, so a high BERTScore is more reassuring.

 To illustrate the performance, here are a few examples from the test set:
 - **Q:** "Is the audio quality good?"
   **A (model):** "Yes, the sound quality is very good for the price."
   **Ref:** "The audio quality is great."
-  *(BERTScore ~0.85, CHRF++ ~15)* – The model captured the essence.
+  *(BERTScore ~0.85)* – The model captured the essence.
 - **Q:** "How long does it take to charge?"
   **A (model):** "It charges from empty to about 80% in 30 minutes, which is very fast."
   **Ref:** "Very fast charging – 0 to 80% in under 30 minutes."
-  *(BERTScore high, CHRF++ moderate)* – Model matched the detail.
+  *(BERTScore high)* – Model matched the detail.
 - **Q:** "Is this laptop heavy?"
   **A (model):** "No, it’s quite lightweight and portable."
   **Ref:** "It’s not heavy at all."
-  *(Both metrics fairly high)*.
+  *(metrics fairly high)*.

 Qualitatively, the system handles **subjective questions** well, often rephrasing review opinions as answers.
 For instance, if a review says "The keyboard feels great to type on," and the question asks about keyboard comfort, the generator might answer "Yes, the keyboard is very comfortable to use."
 This is a coherent, complete answer that goes beyond just excerpting the review text – it frames it as an answer to the question, which is what we wanted.